houzhenggang/Smarthome-Addons-Wemos-Homie/README.md

 you have to solder a little bit for voltage metering and deepsleep :-).

-1. deepsleep - bridge DO & RST
+1. deepsleep - bridge D0 & RST

 2. voltage metering - 180k Ohm resistor between WeMos BatteryShield +Vbat & A0